-The country of origin of Brumby horse breed is Australia.
-Horses are not native to Australia, so they appeared for the first time in the 1788, when were brought with Irish and British settlers.
-Only the best and the toughest could survive the harsh conditions of the trip, which means that Australia was a land that gained healthy and strong stock horse.
+The country of origin, of the Brumby horse breed, is Australia.
+Horses are not native to Australia, so they appeared for the first time in 1788 when were brought with Irish and British settlers.
+Only the best and the toughest could survive the harsh conditions of the trip, which means that Australia was land that gained healthy and strong stock horse.

 Close full screen [Esc]